District Institutional Capacity

 Office of the District Coordinating Council

-The Office of the District Coordinating Council of the Gushegu District Assembly consists of the office of the District Assembly and decentralized departments.
-These constitute the technical arm of the District Assembly.
-This office of the District Assembly is composed of two units, that is, the Administrative and Planing Units.
+The Office of the District Coordinating Council of the Gushegu Municipal Assembly consists of the office of the Municipal Assembly and decentralized departments.
+These constitute the technical arm of the Municipal Assembly.
+This office of the Municipal Assembly is composed of two units, that is, the Administrative and Planning Units.

 The administration consists of a Coordinating Director and a Deputy Coordinating Director with and other support staff.
 The Coordinating Director is of deputy director rank with first degree and a postgraduate diploma degree with over seventeen years of experience.
 The Deputy Coordinating Director also holds a first-degree.
 He has had a number of on -the-job-training